 How much money does the school receive in Pupil Premium funding?

-It varies each year depending on pupil numbers, but in the 2015-16 financial year the school received an additional £45,880.
+It varies each year depending on pupil numbers, but in the 2018-19 financial year the school had an additional £56,545.00 to spend, including some funds carried forward from the previous year.

 What does the school spend the money on?